ntu-mmr-lab/dFoCC/README.md

 ```

 ### Step 1: Generate calculated dark-adapted amplitudes and phases (Fcdark and PHIcdark)

+> There is a script called `./tutorial/prepare_input.sh` for the preparation of the input files, which is essentially the same as the following few steps.
+>
+> Once the raw MTZ and PDB files are prepared, users may run the script instead.
+>
+> For details, please read <./tutorial/README.md>

 Fcdark and PHIcdark will have to be calculated and stored in the same .MTZ file as Fodark.
 It is recommended using `sfall` within the CCP4 suite (executing the following command or using CCP4i GUI interface) to generate this file from the experimental dark-adapted dataset and its structural model.